imorph/emr-tpcds/README.md

-# EMR TPC-DS Benchmarking Framework
+# EMR TPC-DS Benchmarking Toolkit

-An automated framework for running Apache Spark TPC-DS performance benchmarks on Amazon EMR with different JVM runtimes.
+An automated toolkit for running Apache Spark TPC-DS performance benchmarks on Amazon EMR with different JVM runtimes.
 This project allows you to compare performance between Azul Zing, Azul Zulu, and Amazon Corretto JVMs using standardized TPC-DS workloads.

 ## Features